mattpe/wbma/docs/w5-player.md

 1. Add corresponding functionality to the buttons
     - for 'view' use Single.js
     - delete does not need it's own view
-       - after deleting use navigation.replace() to update the file list.
+       - after deleting use update state in `MainContext` to update the file list.
     - Create _Modify.js_ to _views_ folder.
 Modify is 90% same as Upload
         - make a copy of Upload.js and remove ImagePicker
+        - use PUT instead of POST

-### Tips for project
+### Tips for the project

 - Add a tag with your app name automatically to all uploaded files.
 This way they don't get mixed with files uploaded by other apps.
 - If you want to save additional data with files, you can add it to the 'description' like this:

     ```javascript
       ...
       const moreData = {